-June 1st marked the official start of hurricane season, and while we’re hoping for an uneventful season, it’s best to be prepared.
+June 1 marks the official start of hurricane season, and while we hope for an uneventful season, it’s best to be prepared.
 From supplies to keep on hand to resources from the National Hurricane Center, we have you covered.

 Here are some tools and supplies to keep in your home: